 UK: Passed 18 uncut with previous cuts waived for:

 Thanks to Vincenzo.
 The BBFC cuts were to the scene where Michael dunks a nurse into a boiling Jacuzzi:

-2nd shot of gauge to see her head raised for what was originally 3rd time and then lowered and raised again.
-Also reduce sight of bare-breasted body before she falls to floor, cutting away after she is raised again to remove last immersion and
+shot of gauge to see her head raised for what was originally 3rd time and then lowered and raised again.
+Also reduce sight of bare-breasted body before she falls to floor, cutting away after she is raised again to remove last immersion and resuming on

 US: TV version cut to remove nearly all the violence but then padded out with alternative and additional material not used for the Theatrical Version.

 Halloween 3: Season of the Witch is a 1983 horror by Tommy Lee Wallace.
 With Tom Atkins, Stacey Nelkin and Dan O'Herlihy.

 Apart from a rare uncut version, UK releases have usually been plagued by versions pre-cut for violence.
 The R rated version is uncut in the US.